brick/geo/README.md

         $sqlite3->loadExtension('libspatialite.so.3');
         GeometryEngineRegistry::set(new SQLite3Engine($sqlite3));

 Update the `libspatialite` extension name as required.
-In this example we have created an in-memory database for our GIS calculations, but you can also re-use an existing `SQLite3` connection.
+In this example we have created an in-memory database for our GIS calculations, but you can also use an existing `SQLite3` connection.

 ### Using GEOS PHP bindings

-- Ensure that the [GEOS is installed](https://github.com/libgeos/libgeos) on your server.
+- Ensure that [GEOS is installed](https://github.com/libgeos/libgeos) on your server.
 GEOS must have been compiled with the `--enable-php` flag to provide the PHP extension.
 - Ensure that the GEOS extension is enabled in your `php.ini`:

         extension=geos.so